 The IEEE classification is based on various dB loss measurements and minimum achievable cable length.
 You can build longer and shorter cables if they comply to the dB loss and BER requirements.

 If a cable is manufactured to CA-25G-S classification and FEC is not enabled, the BER might be unacceptable in a production network.
 It is important to set the FEC according to the cable class (or better) to have acceptable bit error rates.
 See Determining Cable Class below.

 ethtool -S (

-You can determine the cable class from the Extended Specification Compliance Code field (SFP28: 0Ah, byte 35, QSFP28: Page 0, byte 192) in the cable EEPROM programming.
+You can determine the cable class for 100G and 25G DACs from the Extended Specification Compliance Code field (SFP28: 0Ah, byte 35, QSFP28: Page 0, byte 192) in the cable EEPROM programming.

 A manufacturer's EEPROM setting might not match the dB loss on a cable or the actual bit error rates that a particular cable introduces.
 Use the designation as a guide, but set FEC according to the bit error rate tolerance in the design criteria for the network.
 For most applications, the highest mutual FEC ability of both end devices is the best choice.

 You can determine for which grade the manufacturer has designated the cable as follows.